GabrielGrimberg/Neon-Heat/README.md

 - The Leaderboard displays people's scores.
 - Options to enable or disable SFX or Music
 - End to quit the game.
+- When dying you will be shown a game over screen.
+- You can select to play again, go back to the menu or to quit the game.

 #### Assets
 - Game Music - SFX & Sound by [Daniel Vegera](https://soundcloud.com/sport-smen)